juliomabilio/juliomabilio/README.md

 ### Hi there 👋 , my name is Júlio Mabílio .

-- 🔭 Trabalhando com Front-End ...
+- 🔭  Working with Front-End .
-- 🌱 Estudando React e TypeScript ...
+- 🌱 Studying React and TypeScript .